fiskaltrust/release-notes/portal/portal-sprint-81.md

 If you are a POS dealer and need help or an introduction session about how to work with these new features, please reach out to our [support](mailto:support@fiskaltrust.de) anytime.

-#### Buy carefree package and AKO from outlet page (DE)
+#### Buy fiskaltrust.CarefreeBundle and AKO from outlet page (DE)
-Similar to features in our Austrian and French portal, it's now possible to directly buy a carefree package or an AKO subscription from the outlet page of the Portal.
+Similar to features in our Austrian and French portal, it's now possible to directly buy a fiskaltrust.CarefreeBundle or an AKO subscription from the outlet page of the Portal.
 Clicking on the button in the respective row of the table will move the product into the shopping cart.

 ![carefree-outlet](images/sprint-81/carefree-outlet.png)